Sign Up Free

 The Merge: Ethereum's Biggest Bet

-The numbers tell the story.
-Energy consumption dropped by approximately 99.95%.
-New ETH issuance fell by roughly 90%.
 Combined with EIP-1559's fee burning, Ethereum became periodically deflationary for the first time.
-And it all happened without a single second of downtime.
+All of that happened without a single second of downtime.

 What the Merge did not do was reduce transaction fees or increase speed.
 That was never the goal.
 The Merge was about sustainability and security, switching to a consensus mechanism that didn't require the energy output of a small country.
 Scaling would come later, through a different set of upgrades.